rdamashek/Generativeprocess/README.md

 - Select install to finish the installation.

 #### Using Git and Github to download files
-Assuming that you have a Github account as instructed in the General section please go to
+Assuming that you have a Github account as instructed in the General section please go to the repo where the notes are stored: https://github.com/SoCoDoJo/Generativeprocess

-- On Github find the button in the top right corner named "Fork" and click it.
+- Find the button in the top right corner of Github named "Fork" and click it to make a copy of the files to your own profile.
+This will become your own space.
-	- If asked about repository or branch select repository
+	- If asked if you want to fork the repository or branch, select repository.
+You want the whole thing, not just

 - Open up a "Shell":